New Federal Regulations

 The California State University does not discriminate on the basis of gender, which includes sex and gender identity or expression, or sexual orientation in its education programs or activities.
 Learn more about what we do.

 From The Executive Director

 At California State University, San Bernardino, we take Discrimination, Harassment, Retaliation (DHR), Title IX, sexual misconduct and Whistleblower very seriously.
 Our goal is to provide the campus community with education, awareness, reporting options and meaningful assistance.
-We hope to provide you with information on the California State University Executive Orders 1096 & 1097 reporting procedures for DHR and Title IX incidents.
+We hope to provide you with information on the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation, reporting procedures for DHR and Title IX incidents.
 Additionally, our goal is to help increase your understanding on what constitutes sexual and interpersonal misconduct, consent, being an effective bystander, and what to do if you or your friend experience sexual or interpersonal misconduct.

 This site will provide information on events that continue to bring awareness to, and encourage the prevention of, sexual and interpersonal misconduct at CSUSB.
 Lastly, the resources given provide a list of available on- and off-campus support to someone who has experienced a DHR and/or Title IX incident.